davidmalcolm/gcc-python-plugin/docs/basics.rst

 .. py:data:: gcc.PLUGIN_PASS_EXECUTION

-   Called when GCC runs one of its passes on a function
+   Called when GCC is about to run one of its passes.

    Arguments passed to the callback are: